I tried out the new ability to manage .env files with 1Password Environments

 Key Features

-• Virtually mounts .env files at specified paths
+• Virtually mounts a .env file at a specified path

 • Secret information is not written to disk

-• Passes data directly to applications through UNIX pipes
+• Data is passed directly to applications through UNIX pipes

 How Virtual Mounting Works

-1Password virtually mounts .env files, so while no physical file exists, applications can read them as normal files.
-Access is automatically blocked when 1Password is locked, and cached values can be accessed offline.
+By having 1Password virtually mount a .env file, the physical file does not exist, but applications can read it as a normal file.
+Access is automatically blocked when 1Password is locked, and cached values remain accessible even offline.

 Local Development Environment